h8d13/Vase/.github/docs/hard_ware.md

 - Ada Lovelace = RTX 40 series (RTX 4060, 4070, 4080, 4090)
 - Blackwell = RTX 5000+

 > They are a bit of a hit or miss.
-But what is cool is that you can try several drivers (prop vs open vs fallback), kernels (zen, lts) in little time and run `Glmark2` or `3dmax` or similar to test perf.
-My Ada series (4060Ti) works perfectly fine on proprietary for example.
+But what is cool is that you can try several drivers, kernels (zen, lts) in little time and run `Glmark2` or similar to test perf.

 ### NVIDIA Table :(